juliangrewe-bosch/caliper/README.md

 `caliper{simulation="amphorasimulation", group=~"createSecret_.*",`
 `metric="percentiles99", scope="ok"}`.

-The python scripts use these metrics to extract start- and end time per group to slice the cAdvisor charts accordingly, and to extract response times per group.

 The Python scripts use these metrics to extract the start and end times for each group in order to slice the cAdvisor charts accordingly, and to extract response times for each group.